bigquantum/yolohtli/README.md

 This software is a numeric PDE solver for ionic cardiac models in 2D with real-time graphics.
 The program has two main solver modes: standard PDE solver, and symmetry-reduction solver for spiral waves.

-Methods used:
-- Solver:
---  For the standar solver the integration is performed with

 <img src=images/blood_vessels.png height="500">
 <img src=images/tipCompare.png height="500">
 <img src=images/tipSYM2.png height="500">